Fines of up to $50,000 for errant vets under new law to support better animal health and welfare

 The range and sophistication of vet services and treatments have also expanded, and public expectations of professional standards and accountability have risen in tandem, Mr Tan said.

-Currently, veterinarians in Singapore are licensed and regulated by NParks’ Animal and Veterinary Service (AVS), and have to comply with the Code of Ethics for Veterinarians as well as stay up-to-date with continuing professional education.
+Veterinarians in Singapore are now licensed and regulated by NParks’ Animal and Veterinary Service (AVS), and have to comply with the Code of Ethics for Veterinarians, and stay up to date with continuing professional education.

 The Veterinary Council, which includes members from the public and private sector, vets, a lawyer and the president of the Singapore Veterinary Association (SVA), is benchmarked against the Singapore Medical Council, which regulates doctors to safeguard patient safety and investigates complaints against doctors, said Mr Tan.